Healthy Priorities: What Trumps What When You Want To Get Fit

 - Protein is your BFF!
 It keeps you full and builds serious muscle.
 Click here for 12 protein-packed delicious recipes to get into your rotation!

 - Eat in more often then out.
-Click here for recipes, and here for tips when you dine out.
+Head to my Pinterest Healthy Recipe Box for recipes, and here for tips when you dine out.

 - Tune into your hunger cues, eating what your body needs – not craves – and stopping when you’re full.
 Click here for tips on tuning into your hunger and fullness signals.

 Ready to eat healthier for life?
 Get started today with my Healthy Eating Goals Planner!

 Surprised to see exercise down at #3?
 The concept that exercise is not the be-all-end-all to weight loss and weight management is gaining strength (no pun intended?).
 Studies show that when exercise is added, but no changes in diet are made, weight loss is minimal.
 Now don’t go thinking, “great, I can stop working out!”
 There are so many benefits of exercise, including: